Measurement of the Casimir force between superconductors: Supplementary Information

 \subsubsection{Relative sideband powers}

 We have recorded the powers of six sidebands ($\pm \omega_{m}$, $\pm 2 \omega_\mathrm{m}$, and $\pm 3 \omega_\mathrm{m}$) for the measurements reported in the main text.
 We can compare the relative powers of each of the sidebands, and compare the powers with the sideband drive, to show how our detected signal is proportional to the mechanical displacement.
 We use the perturbative treatment of the classical coupled mode equations~\cite{Kippenberg2007,Aspelmeyer2014}.
 Our starting point is a simplified version of Eqs.~(60) and (61) of Ref.~\cite{Aspelmeyer2014}, where the steady state cavity field amplitude $a_0$ is defined by the input power of the microwave drive at the cavity frequency, $a_\mathrm{mw}$, and cavity parameters $\kappa_\mathrm{e}$, $\Delta$ and $\kappa$.
+We define $x_{\rm amp}$ as a quadrature of the mechanical signal and choose the origin of times such that $\tilde{x}= x_{\rm amp}(t) \sin(\omega_m t)$.

 Here, the amplitude of the anti-Stokes- and Stokes-scattered sidebands are denoted with $a_{+1}$ and $a_{-1}$ respectively.
-These exist in the spectrum at $\pm \omega_\mathrm{m}$ away from the frequency of $a_0$, and they are related to the mechanical amplitude $x_\mathrm{amp}$.
+These exist in the spectrum at $\pm \omega_\mathrm{m}$ away from the frequency of $a_0$, and they are related to the mechanical amplitude ${x}_{\rm amp}$.
+This expansion is valid regardless of the spectrum of ${x}_{\rm amp}$, and simply requires that it is peaked close to $0$ frequency and sufficiently narrow so that the sidebands are well-separated.

 Our six-sideband treatment is based on repeating the treatment of Eq.~\eqref{EqScatterinsideband}, but considering $a_{\pm 1,2,3}$ as the source term instead of $a_0$.
 That is, from $a_{+1}$ we recognize two scattering processes, which end up at $a_0$ and $a_{+2}$ respectively.